 The website at http://www.britishhedgehogs.org.uk/ has lots of hedgehog information and downloadable leaflets.
 BHPS can also supply advice and contact details for local hedgehog carers - call 01584 890 801.
 (Updated Sept 2018)

-UNFORTUNATELY, WE HAVE HAD TO CLOSE TO ALL NEW ADMISSIONS WITH IMMEDIATE EFFECT - 28/09/2019 - Please contact BHPS for your nearest carer, thank you.
+UNFORTUNATELY, WE ARE CURRENTLY CLOSED TO NEW ADMISSIONS (July 2020) - Please contact BHPS for your nearest carer, thank you.

 Contact details for Bilton Hogspital are available via The British Hedgehog Preservation Society at the telephone number shown above (01584 890 801)